-- (1) The Company's corporate money market funds are readily convertible into cash and the net asset value of each fund on the last day of the quarter is used to determine its fair value.
-As such, the Company's corporate money market funds are classified as Level 1 and included in Cash and cash equivalents within the consolidated balance sheets. - (2) The Company's mutual funds have a fair value based on the fair value of the underlying investments held by the mutual funds allocated to each share of the mutual fund using a net asset value approach.
+(1) The Company's corporate money market funds are readily convertible into cash and the net asset value of each fund on the last day of the quarter is used to determine its fair value.
+As such, the Company's corporate money market funds are classified as Level 1 and included in Cash and cash equivalents within the consolidated balance sheets.

+- (2) The Company's mutual funds have a fair value based on the fair value of the underlying investments held by the mutual funds, allocated to each share of the mutual fund using a net asset value approach.
 The fair value of the underlying investments is based on observable inputs.
-As such, the Company's mutual funds are classified as Level 2 and are classified as Investments (short-term) on the consolidated balance sheets. - (3) The Company's certificates of deposit held for investment are not debt securities, classified as Level 2 and are valued at amortized cost, which approximates fair value.
-These certificates of deposit have original maturities greater than three months, but less than one year and, as such, are classified as Investments (short-term) within the consolidated balance sheets. - (4) The Company utilizes the income approach to measure fair value for its derivative instruments (foreign exchange forward contracts).
+As such, the Company's mutual funds are classified as Level 2 and are included as Investments (short-term) on the consolidated balance sheets. - (3) The Company's certificates of deposit held for investment are valued at amortized cost, which approximates fair value and, therefore, are classified as Level 2.
+These certificates of deposit are not debt securities and have original maturities greater than three months, but less than one year and, as such, are classified as Investments (short-term) within the consolidated balance sheets. - (4) The Company utilizes the income approach to measure fair value for its derivative instruments (foreign exchange forward contracts).
 The income approach uses pricing models that rely on market observable inputs such as spot, forward and interest rates, as well as credit default swap spreads and therefore are classified as Level 2.